Free shipping on Orders $50+

 Overall, it is best to clean a French press after each use to ensure that it is ready for the next brewing session and to prevent any build-up of grounds or oils.
 This will help to ensure that your coffee tastes fresh and that your French press stays in good working order.

-Different Ways you can Dispose of Used Coffee Grounds
+How to Dispose of Coffee Grounds

 There are several ways to dispose of used coffee grounds from a French press.
 Here are a few options: